MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-8-support.md

 Office 365 and Microsoft 365 are governed by the [Modern Lifecycle Policy](/lifecycle/policies/modern), which requires customers to stay current as per the servicing and [system requirements](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources) for the product or service.
 This policy includes using Microsoft 365 Apps on a Windows operating system that is currently in support.

 Using Microsoft 365 Apps on older, unsupported operating systems may cause performance and reliability issues over time.
-Therefore, if your organization is using Microsoft 365 Apps on devices running Windows 8, we strongly recommend your organization moves those devices to a supported operating system, preferably Windows 10.
+Therefore, if your organization is using Microsoft 365 Apps on devices running Windows 8, we strongly recommend your organization moves those devices to a supported operating system, such as Windows 11 or Windows 10.

 > [!WARNING]
 > There are known functionality and stability issues when running Version 2005 or later of Microsoft 365 Apps on Windows 8.